FAQ

 We require each party to the mediation to sign a mediation agreement that acknowledges they understand and agree to the confidential nature of mediation

-It is important to be prepared for mediation.
+It is important to be prepared and understand the mediation process.
 Good preparation can ensure you are more likely to reach agreement.

 If your mediation is to discuss property settlement it is helpful to have an agreed (where possible) list of the assets, liabilities and superannuation of both parties.
 We call this a “balance sheet.”
 Where there is disagreement as to the value of any of the items in the list it may be that the parties need to obtain information to reconcile that dispute.
 For example, if there is a dispute as to the value of your home, it may be that the parties can agree to a figure once real estate agent appraisals are obtained, or it may be that the parties agree to obtain and pay for a formal valuation from a registered valuer of real estate property.